2018 Toyota Sienna Trim Levels with Comparisons & Configurations.

 The all-wheel drive is also one of the reasons why buyers often settle on the Sienna in the first place, which puts the L model in an awkward spot as it does not offer it.
 However, thanks to the new standard infotainment and safety systems, the L still makes for an excellent buy for buyers who are not particularly interested in having an extra passenger seat or all-wheel drive.However, buyers that are specifically looking for the combination of all-wheel drive safety and minivan utility will likely want to spend the extra to upgrade to the LE over the base L.

-Compare the 2018 Toyota Sienna LE vs SE Trim Levels.
+Compare the 2018 Toyota Sienna LE vs SE Trims.
 What is the difference?

 Despite the best efforts of some errant designers, there is no such thing as a real performance-focused minivan yet, but the SE trim on the Sienna is at least somewhat performance-themed.
 It comes with larger 19-inch wheels and a sport-tuned suspension system, which give it a little more agility around corners, though not exactly enough to truly offset its inherent minivan bulk.
 It also includes a leatherette interior, a leather-trimmed steering wheel, a power liftgate, and a number of sporty trim pieces inside and outside the cabin.